 This data model provides a powerful, consistent architecture at the heart of GE Smallworld.

 For example, electric, gas, telecommunications, and water distribution systems all evaluate network infrastructure.

 Version managed database (VMDS)

 Version managed database (VMDS) sets it aside from other GIS software.
-The strong points of this database systems are its ability for:
+The strong points of this database system are its ability for:

 - Versioning and archiving